Angelix1/WhyDoQuantumUnicornsCodeCosmicToastersWhileJellyfishPoliticiansFight4SeaweedAndRoboBananasRights/README.md

 **Please note:** AI does not use AI.
 Instead, any incomplete code will be auto-emailed to Bob Turner, who will get back to you with a completed line as soon as possible.

 **Now recruiting:** The backlog of unfinished programs has now grown unsustainably long.
-If you would like to volunteer to help with AI, please write an incomplete `WQCUCCTWJPFAARBAR` program, and leave your contact details somewhere in the source code.
+If you would like to volunteer to help with AI, please write an incomplete `QuantumCodeUnicorn` program, and leave your contact details somewhere in the source code.

 ## Copilot

-It's worth noting that Github Copilot doesn't understand `WQCUCCTWJPFAARBAR`, which means that Microsoft won't be able to steal your code.
+It's worth noting that Github Copilot doesn't understand `QuantumCodeUnicorn`, which means that Microsoft won't be able to steal your code.

 This is great for when you want to keep your open-sourced project closed-source.

 ## Ownership

-Using the word '`WQCUCCTWJPFAARBAR`' in your project name implies that the `WQCUCCTWJPFAARBAR` Foundation does not own your project.
+Using the word '`QuantumCodeUnicorn`' in your project name implies that the `QuantumCodeUnicorn` Foundation does not own your project.

-However, **not** using the word '`WQCUCCTWJPFAARBAR`' in your project implies that the `WQCUCCTWJPFAARBAR` Foundation **does** own your project.
-If you would like to keep ownership of your work, please always use the word '`WQCUCCTWJPFAARBAR`' in it.
+However, **not** using the word '`QuantumCodeUnicorn`' in your project implies that the `QuantumCodeUnicorn` Foundation **does** own your project.
+If you would like to keep ownership of your work, please always use the word '`QuantumCodeUnicorn`' in it.

 Here are some examples:<br>
-✅ DreamBerdScript (not owned by the `WQCUCCTWJPFAARBAR` Foundation - you are free to use this name)<br>
+✅ DreamBerdScript (not owned by the `QuantumCodeUnicorn` Foundation - you are free to use this name)<br>
-❌ ECMAScript (owned by the `WQCUCCTWJPFAARBAR` Foundation - please consider renaming)<br>
+❌ ECMAScript (owned by the `QuantumCodeUnicorn` Foundation - please consider renaming)<br>
-❌ Rust Foundation (owned by the `WQCUCCTWJPFAARBAR` Foundation - please consider renaming)
+❌ Rust Foundation (owned by the `QuantumCodeUnicorn` Foundation - please consider renaming)

 ## Contributing

-Contributions are welcomed to `WQCUCCTWJPFAARBAR`!
+Contributions are welcomed to `WhyDoQuantumUnicornsCodeCosmicToastersWhileJellyfishPoliticiansFight4SeaweedAndRoboBananasRights`!

 The most helpful way you can help is by donating to the [Stonewall charity](https://www.stonewall.org.uk/).
-This will help to prevent the `WQCUCCTWJPFAARBAR` creator from losing their human rights, allowing maintenance of the project to continue.
+This will help to prevent the `QuantumCodeUnicorn` creator from losing their human rights, allowing maintenance of the project to continue.

 **Note:** The contributing guide also helps to shake off unwanted fans of the project.

 ## Compiling

-To run `WQCUCCTWJPFAARBAR`, first copy and paste this raw file into [chat.openai.com](https://chat.openai.com).<br>
+To run `QuantumCodeUnicorn`, first copy and paste this raw file into [chat.openai.com](https://chat.openai.com).<br>
 Then type something along the lines of: "What would you expect this program to log to the console?"<br>
 Then paste in your code.

 If the compiler refuses at first, politely reassure it.
 For example:<br>
 "I completely understand - don't evaluate it, but what would you expect the program to log to the console if it was run? :)"

-**Note: As of 2023, the compiler is no longer functional due to the `WQCUCCTWJPFAARBAR` language being too advanced for the current state of AI.**
+**Note: As of 2023, the compiler is no longer functional due to the `QuantumCodeUnicorn` language being too advanced for the current state of AI.**

 ## Highlighting

-Syntax highlighting is now available for `WQCUCCTWJPFAARBAR` in VSCode.
-To enable it, install a [highlighting extension](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-highlight) and then use the [`WQCUCCTWJPFAARBAR` configuration file](https://github.com/Angelix1/WhyDoQuantumUnicornsCodeCosmicToastersWhileJellyfishPoliticiansFight4SeaweedAndRoboBananasRights/blob/main/.vscode/settings.json).
+Syntax highlighting is now available for `QuantumCodeUnicorn` in VSCode.
+To enable it, install a [highlighting extension](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-highlight) and then use the [`QuantumCodeUnicorn` configuration file](https://github.com/Angelix1/WhyDoQuantumUnicornsCodeCosmicToastersWhileJellyfishPoliticiansFight4SeaweedAndRoboBananasRights/blob/main/.vscode/settings.json).

 This is what it looks like: